jeremyagray/sigcalc/README.rst

 Beware that rounding is not performed during calculations and that reported significant figures for calculated values are for the unrounded value.
-For example, a claculation that resulted in a result of ``Quantity("99.9", "3")`` could round to ``Quantity("100.0", "4")``, depending on the current rounding mode.
+For example, a calculation that resulted in a result of ``Quantity("99.9", "3")`` could round to ``Quantity("100.0", "4")``, depending on the current rounding mode.